Perl-Apollo/oshun/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+Note: In the event we cannot determine how to contect someone privately, we will do so publicly.
+We will first ask for private contact information.
+If not received in a timely manner, we will still need to act to ensure violations of our standards are dealt with in a timely manner.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],